AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 The integration framework includes an integration layer with an API.
 This lets you build AEM components for eCommerce capabilities (independent of your specific eCommerce engine).
 It also lets you use the internal CRX database or to plug in an eCommerce system and pull product data into AEM.

-A number of out-of-the-box AEM components are provided to use the integration layer.
+Several out-of-the-box AEM components are provided to use the integration layer.
 Currently these are:

 * A product display component
 * A shopping cart